bpbond/srdb/README.md

 Global soil respiration database

-Last data update: 09 October 2022
+Last data update: 27 September 2024

 About srdb
 -----------------------
-This project is **not code**.
-Rather, it's a database of published studies about soil surface CO2 flux (soil respiration) in the field, intended to serve as a resource for scientific analysis.
+SRDB is a database of published studies about soil surface CO2 flux (soil respiration) in the field, intended to serve as a resource for scientific analysis.

 List of files in this repository
 -----------------------